Early life of Marcus Aurelius: Births and deaths, 147–152

 On 30 November 147, Faustina gave birth to a girl, named Domitia Faustina.
 It was the first of at least fourteen children (including two sets of twins) she would bear over the next twenty-three years.
-The next day, 1 December, Pius gave Marcus Aurelius the tribunician power and the imperium—authority over the armies and provinces of the emperor.
-As tribune, Marcus Aurelius had the right to bring one measure before the senate after the four Pius could introduce.
-His tribunican powers would be renewed, with Pius', on 10 December 147.
+The next day, 1 December, Pius gave Marcus the tribunician power and the imperium—authority over the armies and provinces of the emperor.
+As tribune, Marcus had the right to bring one measure before the senate after the four Pius could introduce.
+His tribunician powers would be renewed, with Pius', on 10 December 147.

-The first mention of Domitia in Marcus Aurelius' letters reveals her as a sickly infant.
+The first mention of Domitia in Marcus' letters reveals her as a sickly infant.
 "Caesar to Fronto.
 If the gods are willing we seem to have a hope of recovery.
 The diarrhoea has stopped, the little attacks of fever have been driven away.
 But the emaciation is still extreme and there is still quite a bit of coughing."
-He and Faustina, Marcus Aurelius wrote, had been "pretty occupied" with the girl's care.
+Marcus wrote that he and Faustina had been "pretty occupied" with the girl's care.
 Domitia would die in 151.

 In 149, Faustina gave birth again, to twin sons.
 Contemporary coinage commemorates the event, with crossed cornucopiae beneath portrait busts of the two small boys, and the legend temporum felicitas, "the happiness of the times".
 They did not survive long.
 Before the end of the year, another family coin was issued: it shows only a tiny girl, Domitia Faustina, and one baby boy.
 Then another: the girl alone.
 The infants were buried in the Mausoleum of Hadrian, where their epitaphs survive.
 They were called Titus Aurelius Antoninus and Tiberius Aelius Aurelius.